Pandy999/Soundy/README.md

 # Soundy
-Soundy is a simple AI chatbot that has different personalities and use cases.
+* Soundy is a simple AI chatbot that has different personalities and use cases.
+* You can find out what you can use Soundy for in the [wiki](https://github.com/Pandy999/Soundy/wiki)

 * You can add the bot to your server without any further requirements [here](https://discord.com/api/oauth2/authorize?client_id=1072798110671175690&permissions=1627758526455&scope=bot).